kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 - [Kubeflow Security Self Assessment](https://github.com/kubeflow/community/blob/master/security/self-assessment.md)

-#### How are you satisfying the tenets of cloud native security projects?
+#### How are you satisfying the tenets of cloud native security projects

 1. Make security a design requirement.